Information note for National Human Rights Institutions

 9. NHRI PARALLEL EVENTS

-Room reservation requests for intergovernmental consultations and events organized by specialized agencies, NHRIs and special procedures mandate-holders should be made by filling the form.
+Room reservation requests for intergovernmental consultations and events organized by specialized agencies, NHRIs and special procedures mandate-holders should be made by filling the form (See Annex III).
 The form should be submitted by fax or as a scanned attachment to an email to the Human Rights Council Secretariat, details provided below.

 Attention of: Laura Giardini